Naps for Preschoolers: Your 3 and 4-Year-Old Nap Questions, Answered

 With the two and a half or three year old, you still need to be vigilant about daily naps.
 He can skip an occasional one, but put him to bed earlier that night.

 You may find that your child no longer needs a daily nap but still needs a “nap day” every three or four days.
-My older daughter, Carleigh, napped daily until age five, and slept every other day after school for the first few months of kindergarten.
+My older daughter, napped daily until age five, and slept every other day after school for the first few months of kindergarten.
 That’s longer than most children, but I could tell by her behavior that she still needed that extra sleep in the afternoon.
 My second daughter, in what was probably a more typical pattern, stopped napping at home when she was about three and a half but still napped at preschool.

 Consider Quiet Time instead of Naps for Preschoolers

 You might want to cut out naps every other day, rather than eliminate them completely, or you may find that he naps great on the days he’s with his sitter or at preschool but won’t nap on days he’s with you (or vice versa).
 Children who were good nappers but who now take a very long time to fall asleep in the afternoon may also be ready to phase out the nap and start quiet time.